mihranrazaa/HappyUSB/Journal.md

 - Update the case model with more soft design rounded the edges from both parts updated images in the README, and still not got approved ToT....
 ![Screenshot](Assets/newcad3.png)
 ![Screenshot](Assets/newcad4.png)

+**JUNE17**

+- Further improved the case added fillet on the corners making it more round.
+Did you our mind processes the round shape more easily and amygdala (emotional center) reacts more strongly to angular shapes..